LAYCAST: LAYered CAvern Surface Tracker at future electron-positron colliders

 Compared to the far detectors at the LHC, LAYCAST is more sensitive for smaller $c\tau$ values.
 In the long-lifetime regime, we find it can probe larger LLP masses or smaller decay couplings.
 In addition, HECATE~\cite{Chrzaszcz:2020emg} focused on an HNL mixed with the muon neutrino.
 We observe that the sensitivity reach of HECATE with 9 signal events shown in the plane $(m_N, |V_{\alpha N}|^2)$ is almost the same as that of LAYCAST studied in this work with 3 signal events.
 This is mainly due to the more realistic setup of the new detector.

+Furthermore, in Appendix~\ref{appendix:cavern_geometries}, we study numerically different sensitivity reaches between the geometries of the cavern that we use in this work~\cite{CEPC_cavern_old_slides} and the slightly larger, updated configuration~\cite{CEPCStudyGroup:2023quu}, and find that the effect is essentially small for such a variation in the cavern geometries.

-Furthermore, we comment that we have fixed the distance between the IP and the cavern floor to be 5 m corresponding to a support holding the main detector, and have excluded the cavern floor from the locations where the scintillators can be installed.
+Finally, we comment that we have fixed the distance between the IP and the cavern floor to be 5 m corresponding to a support holding the main detector, and have excluded the cavern floor from the locations where the scintillators can be installed.
 Via numerical checks, we find that these two factors do not play an important role in the sensitivity-reach estimates.
 These findings are explained in detail in Appendix~\ref{appendix:IP} and Appendix~\ref{appendix:underside}.

-Finally, in Appendix~\ref{appendix:cavern_geometries}, we study numerically different sensitivity reaches between the geometries of the cavern that we use in this work~\cite{CEPC_cavern_old_slides} and the slightly larger, updated configuration~\cite{CEPCStudyGroup:2023quu}, and find that the effect is essentially small for such a variation in the cavern geometries.